-Delivered at Conway Hall 6 April 1932.
-Chaired by H. N. Brailsford and presented by Professor Harold Laski.
+Delivered at Conway Hall on 6 April 1932.
+Chaired by H. N. Brailsford.

 Statehood does not necessarily mean having a sovereign-state mentality, but where the latter exists, it creates problems: the nation- state becomes exclusively concerned with its own interests, and expansionist, increasingly impinging on other states.
 In the 20th century, with the growth of science, industry and communications, powerful states increasingly affect less powerful ones.